thurn/dungeonstrike/notes/skeleton.md

 ### Stables
 *This place stinks of some kind of droppings and rotted flesh.
 Cracked bones cover the floor.*

+**Likely Creature:** Wyvern

 **Treasure**: Four fine bridles are kept here, embellished with jade, worth 500 gp each.

+### Cultist Barracks
+*The barracks smell of unwashed bedclothes, and the chamber contains fourteen fur-covered beds*

+**Likely Creature:** Dragonwing

+Dragonwings played here are asleep.
+When a Dragonwing is played here, the Master draws a card.

+### Stone Giants' Chamber

+**Likely Creature:** Giant

+*In the middle of this frost-glazed room stands a nine-foot tall table of carved stone surrounded by three giant-sized chairs.*

+**Treasure**: A `Globe of Force` secures a collection of gemstones: amethysts, diamonds, opals, and rubies.

 ## Threats [18]